eiiko6/rustsqltrainer/README.md

 # Rust SQL Trainer (rsqlt)

 A program that provides exercises on SQL queries.
+rsqlt is fully cross platform, and does not require any setup.

 ## Usage